 Is this tricky for you?

 Sleepovers.
 Such a milestone!
 I have nostalgic memories of sleeping over at my best friend’s house.
 We got to eat Kraft mac n’ cheese for dinner!
 At my house, processed foods were frowned upon.
 We got to go to Blockbuster and choose a movie – she always wanted Sleeping Beauty, and I always wanted Robin Hood.
-At my house TV time was limited and we never rented movies.
-Sleepovers at her house were awesome!!
+At my house, TV time was limited and we never rented movies.
+Sleepovers at her house were Awesome!!

 My best friend later came out as lesbian.
 Would my parents have allowed the sleepovers to continue if she’d come out in middle school?
 I don’t know.

+I’m often asked about the rules for a sleepover.
 Do you limit it to one sex…or one gender?
 What about the trans kid?
 What about two girls who have moved past being best friends and started dating?
 Do the sleepovers end?

 Our traditional rules of all-girl or all-boy sleep overs were meant to keep the event non-sexual.
 It was assumed that children aren’t sexual (wrong), that everyone is heterosexual (wrong again), and that everyone falls neatly into the category of “girl” or “boy” (wrong once more).

 Now that we see the errors of our parents’ assumptions, we can’t simply repeat their rules.
 So what do you do?

 Tell me if this is too simplistic.
 I advise parents to be honest and vulnerable.
 To simply say what they’re worried about and talk about it with the kids.

 You might say, “The rules for a sleepover at our house include everyone staying in the house all night, all electronic devices turned over to me by 10 pm, and absolutely nothing sexual.”